RedaMa7mood/Supermarket_SystemBilling/README.md

 ✅ Admin authentication for secure access
 ✅ User-friendly menu system for easy navigation

-💡 Through this project, I strengthened my skills in C++ file handling, data structures, and OOP design.
+💡 Through this project, I strengthened my skills in C++ file handling, and OOP design.